Colorado Springs, The Rockies, United States of America

 The hotel is open year round and is popular for both winter and summer pursuits.

-Not to be confused with the UK's famous high-security psychiatric hospital, The Broadmoor Hotel in Colorado Springs is a grand, historic property with fabulous facilities and impeccable service, set against dramatic mountains of the Southern Rockies.
+The Broadmoor Hotel in Colorado Springs is a grand, historic property with fabulous facilities and impeccable service, set against dramatic mountains of the Southern Rockies.

 When The Broadmoor originally opened its doors in 1918, it represented the bold, audacious vision of a man named Spencer Penrose.
 He created something almost unheard of; the introduction of European luxury and service into the scenic, magnificent setting of the American West.